toomuchdesign/babel-timing/README.md

 Type: `string[]` _(cli accepts a string containing a comma-separated list)_<br />
 Default: `['browser', 'module', 'main']`

-Determine which fields in imported modules's `package.json` are checked.
+When importing from an npm package this option will determine [which fields](https://webpack.js.org/configuration/resolve/#resolvemainfields) in its `package.json` are checked.

 #### `--read-results` (CLI only, for Node use [`render` API][render-api])